ben-marino/sociallyfed-ai-workflow/docs/SOCIALLYFED_OVERVIEW.md

 7. **Media and Information Diet**
    - "Track your pyramid: How much time at each level today?"
-   - "What content left you feeling energized vs. drained?"
+   - "What content left you feeling energised vs. drained?"
    - "When did algorithms choose for you vs. you choosing consciously?"

 8. **Progress and Planning**